DarraghReid/just_jokes/README.md

 * Another option would be to be allow users specify whether the joke they are uploading is original or not.
 They could possibly gain a following of users who enjoy their jokes.

 #### Possibly Offensive Content
-* Some jokes may be tagged with a warning that it might include contense that some may find offesive.
+* Some jokes may be tagged with a warning that it might include content that some may find offensive.

 ## Technologies Used